-Joanna Diong PhD BAppSc(Physio)(HonsI) is a physiotherapist by background and completed a PhD in clinical epidemiology and clinical biomechanics at The George Institute for Global Health, Sydney Medical School in 2012.
-Her clinical research identified that musculoskeletal complications are a significant problem after spinal cord injury and her laboratory studies on whole muscle in humans provided the first tension-referenced measures of muscle length in spinal cord injury.
-She also contributed to development of NHMRC clinical guidelines for the management of hip fracture in older adults, and supported the Physiotherapy Evidence Database (PEDro).
-She is Lecturer in musculoskeletal anatomy at Biomedical Sciences and is Honorary Research Fellow at both Neuroscience Research Australia (NeuRA) and The George Institute where she continues to extend her research on the mechanical properties of muscles after stroke and on the effects of physical interventions in rehabilitation.
-Jo is an Early Career Researcher with a strong research track record and her work is generating national and international interest, evidenced by scientific publications, invited-speaker presentations, grants and awards.
-She also peer-reviews for clinical and physiological journals, serves on a NSW Health Human Ethics Scientific Committee, and promotes science through CSIRO’s Scientists in Schools.
+Joanna Diong PhD BAppSc(Physio)(HonsI) is a physiotherapist with shared interests in mechanics of human movement and physical activity.
+She is Lecturer in musculoskeletal anatomy at Sydney Medical School, and Honorary Research Fellow at both Neuroscience Research Australia (NeuRA) and The George Institute for Global Health.
+Jo is an Early Career Researcher with a strong research track record in clinical biomechanics and clinical epidemiology.
+The clinical research in her PhD work research identified that musculoskeletal complications are a significant problem after spinal cord injury, and her laboratory studies on whole muscle in humans provided the first tension-referenced measures of muscle length in spinal cord injury.
+Her work is generating national and international interest, evidenced by scientific publications, invited-speaker presentations, grants and awards.
+She also peer-reviews for clinical and physiological journals, serves on the SESLHN Scientific Review Committee of the Human Ethics Scientific Committee, supported the Physiotherapy Evidence Database (PEDro) and promotes science through CSIRO’s Scientists in Schools program.

 Teaching and supervision

 Structure, function and disease

 Physical interventions after hip fracture

 Australian Physiotherapy Association